martin68/apt-smart/README.rst

 Issues with mirror updates
 --------------------------

-Over the past five years my team (`at work`_) and I have been managing a cluster of 150+ Ubuntu servers, initially using manual system administration but over time automating ``apt-get`` for a variety of use cases (provisioning, security updates, deployments, etc.).
-As we increased our automation we started running into various transient failure modes of ``apt-get``, primarily with ``apt-get update`` but incidentally also with other subcommands.

 The most frequent failure that we run into is ``apt-get update`` crapping out with 'hash sum mismatch' errors (see also `Debian bug #624122`_).
 When this happens a file called ``Archive-Update-in-Progress-*`` can sometimes be found